Triangulated categories of mixed motives: Relative cycles

 \section{Relative cycles}

 \begin{assumption} In this entire section, $\sch$ is the category of noetherian schemes; any scheme is assumed to be noetherian.
-We fix a subring $\Rc \subset \QQ$ which will be the ring of coefficients of the algebraic cycles considered in the following section. \end{assumption}
+We fix a subring $\Rc \subset \QQ$ which will be the ring of coefficients of the algebraic cycles considered in the following section.
+When we want to be precise, we say \emph{$\Rc$-cycle} for "algebraic cycle with coefficients in $\Rc$".
+Otherwise, we simply say \emph{cycle} and the reader must assume that all algebraic cycles have their coefficients in the ring $\Rc$. \end{assumption}